How to Begin a Career in Payroll

 What Does a Payroll Administrator Do?

 The job description will vary based on the different jobs available within payroll.
 However, all positions will require you to work to strict deadlines and maintain an excellent level of accuracy.
+Payroll clerks and administrators must adhere to strict payment deadlines to ensure employees are paid accurately and on time.
+Managing pensions and employee benefits is also a key part of payroll administration.
+Payroll administrators are responsible for processing salaries, wages, and overtime, as well as verifying timesheets and pay slips to ensure correct employee compensation.

 Typical Duties for a Payroll Administrator